 Local ordinances set the rules for septic tank inspection, pumping, maintenance, and replacement.
 Generally, a septic tank is pumped and inspected every three years and replaced after 25-40 years or longer.
 Inspectors check for proper drainage, ventilation, and pipe integrity.
 They look for clogs, leaks, or other issues.
 Because a home buyer can’t look deep into a septic system to identify potential problems, it’s important to have the tank pumped and inspected before making an offer to purchase.
 The inspector can determine whether the septic system is in proper operating condition.

 Though real estate investors who use hard money loans often waive the inspection contingency, we still recommend making your closing contingent on a septic tank inspection.
 Why?
 Because of the sheer expense to have it replaced.
 Septic tanks cost $7,000 on average.
 A typical 1,000-gallon tank installation for a 3-bedroom home ranges could be as high as $5,000.
-A complete septic system, including a leach field, tank and piping can set you back $10,000 to $25,000.
+A complete septic system, including a leach field, tank and piping can set you back $10,000 to $25,000 (click here for more details on septic system costs).
 The bottom line is that unexpected septic tank can expenses can practically wipe away your entire profit.

 Investment Considerations for Private Wells